SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

     - *Name*: `CloudIntegration-<tenant_name>-<userID>`

-		- Copy the tenant name from  the [Tenant Booker application](/exercises/ex0/ex02/): either TECHED-US01, TECHED-US02, TECHED-E01, TECHED-EU02, TECHED-APJ01, or TECHED-APJ02
+		- Copy the tenant name from  the [Tenant Booker application](/exercises/ex0/ex02/): either TECHED-US01, TECHED-US02, TECHED-E01, TECHED-EU02, TECHED-APJ01, or TECHED-APJ02 (see also [System landscape](/exercises/ex0/)

 		- Use your `userID` from  the [Tenant Booker application](/exercises/ex0/ex02/)